AubsUK/aubs-folder-sync/README.md

 # Planned changes (in no particular order)
 |[Back to top](#aubs-folder-sync)|<br/><br/>
-1. What to do if unable to rsync or ssh - sleep/retry/fork process/email?
+1. What to do if unable to rsync or ssh - sleep/retry/fork process/continuous/email?
 2. rsync/ssh just directories that contain changes (may need to consider storing
 3. Split each server to have their own directory/port/user config (i.e. host port user /folder1/ /folder2, 192.168.1.233 22122 aubs-folder-sync /etc/nginx/, 192.168.1.234 22 aubs /etc/nginx/ /etc/pihole/)
 4. Check packages are installed (as per Packages used above)
 5. Email notification
 6. Testing options
-7.
+7. Running on multiple servers to sync between each other both ways (notes --delete would need to be removed because on startup could delete on remote before remote retries)
+8.

 <br/><br/>